ItsJuniorDias/AirCnC/README.md

 ## App
  - The application to be developed will be similar to AirBnB, but for developers;;
- - Developers will be registered through the email;
+ - Users will be registered through the email
  - Data returned the email and how many spots that users registered;

 ## Configuration